 A mathematical model that simultaneously locating a multiple disposal or a treatment facilities and determining a route for hazmat transportation network is presented.
 The objective is to minimize the distance traversed and population at risk.
 The route which minimizes a weighted hybrid metric path designation of accident probability and distance is significantly different from the minimum distance path.
 An adaption of Floyd Warshall’s algorithm is used to find the hybrid path designation.
 An example is used to illustrate the applicability of the model.

 The aim of this study is to compare two methods of fertilizing: surface spray (conventional method) and fertilizer drilling method that was laid out on both sides of the plant row.
-The fertilizer was in source of urea and its values included, 90 kg of pure nitrogen per hectare by broadcosting as the control method and values of 30, 60 and 90 kg net N/ha by fertilizer drilling method .
-Fertilizer drilling method was laid out on both sides of the stack as top dressing and the plant was given additional amount of 90 kg/ha N at planting equally well in all treatments.
-The results of two years of implementation showed that fertilizing method had no significantly difference at 1% probability on plant height, ear height and cob percent but at 5% probability level on the net yield (yield with 14% humidity) and 1000 grain weight had significant effects.
+The fertilizer was in the form of urea and its values included 90 kg of pure nitrogen per hectare by broadcasting as the control method and values of 30, 60, and 90 kg net N/ha by fertilizer drilling method.
+Fertilizer drilling method was laid out on both sides of the stack as top dressing, and the plant was given an additional amount of 90 kg/ha N at planting equally well in all treatments.
+The results of two years of implementation showed that fertilizing method had no significant difference at 1% probability on plant height, ear height, and cob percent but at 5% probability level on the net yield (yield with 14% humidity) and 1000 grain weight had significant effects.
 The effect of two methods of fertilizing on the amount of leaf nitrogen at 1% probability level by Duncan test was significant.
-In this study it was found that nitrogen fertilizer drilling was better than broadcost application and increased yield of corn and nitrogen content of corn leaf.
+In this study, it was found that nitrogen fertilizer drilling was better than broadcast application and increased the yield of corn and nitrogen content of corn leaf.